Life Insurance for Trazodone users.

 - Have you ever been convicted of a felony or misdemeanor?

 - Do you have any issues with your driver’s license?
 Issues such as multiple moving violations, DUI, or a suspended license?

 What rate (or price) can I qualify for?

-Knowing what “kind” of rate an individual might be able to qualify for after having been prescribed Desyrel can be a bit tricky.
+Knowing what “kind” of rate an individual might qualify for after being prescribed Desyrel can be a bit tricky.
 Because while it is true that a lot of folks who have been diagnosed with a “mild” case of depression can and often will be able to qualify for a Preferred rate, knowing exactly what a life insurance underwriter will characterize as “mild” can be a bit tricky.

 This is why…

 Here at IBUSA, we’ll often ask a few different life insurance companies to take a “preliminary” look at an application from someone who has been prescribed Desyrel so that we can get a general idea about what kind of rate they feel an individual could earn.

 Because of the “sedative” nature of Desyrel combined with the fact that this medication is rarely, if ever abused, Desyrel will often be prescribed to folks suffering from anxiety brought on by withdrawal from alcohol.